What is Insurance - Really?

 The Concept of Risk

-To understand that insurance really is, you need to have a basic idea of the concept of insurable risk.
+To understand what insurance really is, you need to have a basic idea of the concept of insurable risk.
 From a personal standpoint, we all bear certain financial risks.
 The easiest to understand is the risk of the loss of one’s life, which is bound to impact the ones who are financially dependent upon him or her.
 Other risks could be –bearing huge medical expenses due to an unexpected illness or accident, contracting cancer, suffering from a heart attack, having an accident, damaging your vehicle and heaving to bear huge expenses in its repairs, and so on.
 These are all personal risks that, if they materialise, could severely damage your financial plan and set you back in your goal achievement.

 Here’s the important point to note: the purpose of insurance is a singular one - covering these risks!